 Working with Lenses and Effects in PHOTOPAINTaaronbaltz

-In this tutorial, we’ll explore the many benefits of using lenses and masks to make image adjustments.
+In this tutorial, we will explore the many benefits of using lenses and masks to make image adjustments in CorelDRAW.
 We’ll also look at how to create special tonal effects.

 Working with lenses